All posts

 Small Language Models are AI models with fewer parameters (typically 1B-7B) that are specifically designed for efficiency and specialization.
 Unlike their massive counterparts (70B+ parameters), SLMs focus on doing specific tasks exceptionally well with minimal resource requirements.
 Think of them as expert consultants rather than generalists – they may not know everything, but what they do know, they know extremely well.

 Modern SLMs are the result of advanced techniques like knowledge distillation, where the expertise of larger models is compressed into smaller architectures, and specialized training approaches that optimize for specific use cases.
-This means you get much of the intelligence of larger models in a package that's 10-100x smaller and faster.
+This means you get much of the intelligence of larger models in a package that is 10-100x smaller and faster.

 • 1B-7B parameters (vs 70B+ for LLMs)